timotius02/wthr-2019/README.md

 An Animation Driven Weather App built using React Native

-This is the updated version.
+This is the updated version based on Expo.
 The original can be found [here](https://github.com/timotius02/wthr).

 ![Screenshot](assets/screenshot.png?raw=true)